dbni-kilnapps/Famicom-Pico-Devboard/README.md

-# FME7/S5A/S5B Development/Reproduction Cartridge Board
+# Famicom Development Board

 ![](docs/SUNSOFT-E301.png)

-An Open-Source HardWare (OSHW) development/reproduction cartridge PCB designed for INES mapper 69.
+An Open-Source HardWare (OSHW) development PCB designed for the Famicom that utilizes the Raspberry Pi Pico (RP2040) as a mapper.

 ## PCB Specifications